Debalent/Finthos/COMPLETE-BUYER-WALKTHROUGH.md

 ### Confidentiality and Next Steps

 This walkthrough and all related materials are provided under mutual confidentiality agreement for evaluation purposes only.
-All financial projections, technical specifications, and business strategies are proprietary to PeoplePay Inc.
+All financial projections, technical specifications, and business strategies are proprietary to Finthos Inc.

 **Ready to proceed with acquisition discussions?**
 Contact Demond J. Balentine to schedule a comprehensive management presentation and begin the formal due diligence process.

 ---

-**© 2025 PeoplePay Inc. - Confidential Acquisition Materials**
+**© 2025 Finthos Inc. - Confidential Acquisition Materials**
 *This document contains proprietary and confidential information.
 Unauthorized distribution is prohibited.*